Tamiro2019/Speaker_Recommender/README.md

 In the background, the recommender system will map product specs to vectors in a high-dimensional feature space, and compare available product vectors to a new vector constructed from the preferences.
 To compare vectors, the system will use Euclidean or Cosine similarity distance measures between vectors.

+## Files & Notebooks

+Check out the Speaker_Recommender.ipynb notebook to see how the recommender system works.
+The notebook includes:
+* code that was used to scape Guitar Center for PA speaker product data.
+* data cleaning and exploratory analysis
+* the core of the recommendation system (using Euclidean and Cosine comparisson measure)
+* preliminary validation analysis

+The cvs files contain data used by the recommender system to build useful data frames.